zahirulislam478/Documentation-on-NC-Excel/README.md

 ## 1. Approach and Methodology

 ### Previous Version (Using table2excel Library)

-**Front End Only:**
-- The entire process of gathering data and generating the Excel file happens on the client side.
-- Data is collected from the HTML table, appended to a hidden table, and converted to an Excel file using the table2excel library.
-- No server interaction is involved; everything is handled locally within the user's browser.

-# Differences Between the Two Documentations

-## 1. Approach and Methodology

-### Previous Version (Using table2excel Library)
 - **Front End Only:** Data gathering and Excel file generation occur entirely on the client side.
 - **Simplicity:** Relies on client-side JavaScript and a third-party plugin (`table2excel`) for file creation.